juliocamarero/liferay-docs/develop/new-articles/recycle-bin/05-resolving-recycling-conflicts.markdown

     song.setName(TrashUtil.getTrashTitle(trashEntry.getEntryId()));

-The mapping is stored with the trash entry.
+The mapping object is stored with the trash entry.
 `TrashUtil.getTrashTitle(trashEntry.getEntryId())` is invoked from [`SongLocalServiceImpl`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/SongLocalServiceImpl.java)'s
 `moveSongToTrash` method to set the name of the original entity.
 In this case, a song is renamed to a unique value that can be used to look up the trash entry